-Rosé all day this summer
+Rosé all day!

-Summer is well and truly in full swing and that means it is officially Rosé season!
+Spring is well and truly in full swing and that means it is officially Rosé season!

 This refreshing pink wine is the perfect ice-cold drop on a hot day – especially as a thirst quencher if you’re poolside or at the beach.